America's Next Top Model season 17: Casting

 This season has been subtitled "All-Stars," featuring fourteen returning non-winning contestants representing twelve of the series' sixteen cycles for a second chance to win the title.
 Cycles 3, 6, 7 and 8 are all not represented.
 Cycles 1, 2, 4, 9, 10, 12, 13, 14, 15 and 16 were all represented by one contestant each and Cycles 5 and 11 were each represented by two contestants.

 Before Cycle 17 became an all-star season, early production for the cycle was a regular season.
-All of the American Cycle 18 contestants were all semifinalist.
-Production turned Cycle 17 into an all-stars season very early into production and promised the semifinalist that were new that they have a shot on being on the next cycle.
-AzMarie Livingston and a Cycle 16 semifinalist named Molly (not to be confused with Molly O'Connell) who also auditioned and made it pass the semifinals confirmed this.
+All of the American contestants of Cycle 18 were all contestants.
+The production team turned Cycle 17 into an All Stars season very early into production and promised the contestants that were new that they have a shot at winning by being on the next Cycle.
+Eventual sixth contestant eliminated, AzMarie Livingston from Cycle 18 and a Cycle 16 top 32 contestant named Molly (not to be confused with runner-up Molly O'Connell) who also auditioned and made it pass the top 32 contestants confirmed this.

-Cycle 14 contestant Angelea Preston competed for the third time on America's Next Top Model in Cycle 17 as she was initially introduced as a semi-finalist on Cycle 12 best known for her fight with Sandra Nyanchoka who finished ninth after Celia Ammerman survived the bottom two in week five.
-Fourth placers Bianca Golden of Cycle 9 and Dominique Reighard of Cycle 10 participated in a competition hosted by Tyra Banks for the third time as they had both appeared on Modelville which aired within The Tyra Banks Show after their original appearances on America's Next Top Model.
+Cycle 14 contestant Angelea Preston competed for the third time on America's Next Top Model in Cycle 17 as she was initially introduced as a Top 32 contestant on Cycle 12 best known for her fight with Sandra Nyanchoka who was the fifth contestant eliminated after Celia Ammerman survived the bottom two in week five.
+Tenth contestant eliminated Bianca Golden of America's Next Top Model Cycles 9 and eleventh contestant eliminated Dominique Reighard and 10, respectively, participated in a competition hosted by Tyra Banks for the third time as they had both appeared on Modelville alongside Renee Alway from Cycle 8 and Cycle 10 contestants, Fatima Siad and Lauren Utter.
+Modelville aired within The Tyra Banks Show after their original appearances on America's Next Top Model.

 The following former America's Next Top Model contestants were asked to be on Cycle 17, but they all declined or did not make the final cut.